Yoast/developer/docs/features/schema/pieces/website.md

 ## WordPress API: Change Website Schema output {#api}

-To change the `Website` schema Yoast SEO outputs, you can use our `wpseo_schema_website` filter, for instance as follows:
+To make changes to the `Website` schema that Yoast SEO outputs, you can use our `wpseo_schema_website` filter.
+Here is an example:

 ```php
 add_filter( 'wpseo_schema_website', 'example_change_website' );